A guide to frames, $2\pi$'s, scales and corrections in string compactifications: Type IIB supergravity

 Moreover, the type IIB action must be supplemented with the self-duality condition\footnote{Notice the factor of $\frac{1}{4}$ rather than $\frac{1}{2}$ in the kinetic term, which accounts for the fact that only half the degrees of freedom should be present.}

 The relation between the string scale $\alpha'$ and the 10d gravitational coupling in \red{string frame} $\kappa_{10}$ is

-A common convention for the string length\footnote{The string scale (corresponding to the mass of the tower of string states) is $M_s = \frac{1}{\sqrt{\alpha'}} = \frac{2\pi}{l_s}$ for this choice of conventions.
-Sometimes the notation $m_s = \frac{1}{l_s}$ is used with this convention, with the relation $M_s = 2\pi m_s$. } $l_s$, which we use below, is \be \boxed{(2\pi)^2\alpha' = l_s^2} \,, \ee although sometimes $\alpha' = l_s^2$ is used instead.
+A common convention for the string length $l_s$, which we use below, is \be \boxed{(2\pi)^2\alpha' = l_s^2} \,, \ee although sometimes $\alpha' = l_s^2$ is used instead.
+The string scale (corresponding to the mass of the tower of string states) is $M_s = \frac{1}{\sqrt{\alpha'}} = \frac{2\pi}{l_s}$ for this choice of conventions.
+Sometimes the notation